ravendb/docs/Documentation/4.1/Raven.Documentation.Pages/studio/database/documents/document-view/additional-features/counters.markdown

 {PANEL:Counters Export and Import}

-* Use the "Export" option to dump selected database components into a file, for backup or transit.
+* Use the "Export" option to export selected database components into a file, for backup or transit.
   Use the "Import" option to restore exported components when required.
    * Please note that a Counter can be imported only if the Counter's document exists.
        * E.g., a Counter that's been created for a document named "products/1-C" and then exported to a file, can be imported only if "products/1-C" still exist.